 1219 Nokomis St.

-Visit the Douglas County Historical Society (DCHS), located in the historic residence of Senator Knute Nelson, and take a step back in time to learn about early settlers and visitors to the area.
-The house has been restored, and has many of the original furnishings.
+Visit the Douglas County Historical Society and take a step back in time to learn about early settlers and visitors to the area.
+Located in the historic residence of Senator Knute Nelson, the house has been restored and has many of the original furnishings.
+The research library houses extensive historical and genealogical resources with 125 years of area newspapers.
+Guided tours available 9am-3pm Monday-Friday, or call to schedule a group tour.

 206 Broadway St.